amethyst/rustrogueliketutorial/book/src/chapter_28.md

 ---

-Ever wondered what would happen if an Umber Hulk (or other tunneling creature) got *really* drunk, and went on a dungeon craving bender?
+Ever wondered what would happen if an Umber Hulk (or other tunneling creature) got *really* drunk, and went on a dungeon carving bender?
 The *Drunkard's Walk* algorithm answers the question - or more precisely, what would happen if a *whole bunch* of monsters had far too much to drink.
 As crazy it sounds, this is a good way to make organic dungeons.

 ## Initial scaffolding